-This 1-day online offering explores civilian roles for behavioral health providers interested in serving military-connected populations, both active duty and veterans.
-This is an opportunity to learn more about the mission and opportunities offered through a career in the VA, as well as different career options offered in the Department of Defense (DoD).
+This no-cost, one-day online offering explores civilian roles for behavioral health providers interested in serving military-connected populations, including both active duty service members and veterans.
+Participants will have the opportunity to learn more about the mission and career opportunities within the VA, as well as other roles available through the Department of War (DoW).

 Course Overview